commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 - Describe the software and parameters used.

-Raw  data is on a switchdrive [^12].
-Files extension is converted in .mzML by proteowizard software [^13] and then processed with MzMine 2.53 software.
-It allows us to filter pics and identify for example possible contaminants such as environmental pollution or plastic coming from lab furniture used.
+Raw  data is on a switchdrive [^12]. raw data files extension is converted in .mzML by proteowizard software [^13] and then processed with MzMine 2.53 software [^14].
+It allows us to filter pics and identify for example possible contaminants such as environmental pollution or plastic coming from lab furniture.
 Pics are centroiding and then isotopes are grouped.
-Clean data with is then loaded on filezilla to have common access on the internet.
-From filezilla data is then loaded on GNPS (Global Natural Products Social Molecular Networking).
+Then clean data is loaded on filezilla to have common access on the internet [^15].
+From filezilla data is then loaded on GNPS (Global Natural Products Social Molecular Networking) [^16].
 We also used another software named cytoscape to visualise molecular networks.

 The following setting were used:
 Molecular Networking and Spectral Library Search